 - Workflows and procedures for data management documentation

 In the following six months, CySEC may approve or deny the application based on its submission date.

 Application for a Crypto Asset Services Provider (CASP) authorisation costs 10.000 euros, following an annual license renewal fee of 5,000 euros.

 If the application is declined, the license fee will not be refunded.

-- Preparation and submission of regular reports on business operations to the Anti-Money Laundering Group (MOKAS)
+- Providing regular reports to the Anti-Money Laundering Group (MOKAS) about business operations